xOviwyRx/xOviwyRx/README.md

-- 👋 Hi, I’m @Andrey Yurov
+- 👋 Hi, I'm @Andrey Yurov
-- 👀 I’m interested in web development
+- 💼 Ruby on Rails Backend Developer
-- 🌱 I’m currently learning Golang
+- 🚀 Open to new Rails projects
-- 📫 How to reach me: a.yurov6@gmail.com
+- 📫 a.yurov6@gmail.com

 <!---
 xOviwyRx/xOviwyRx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.